Ellen J. MacKenzie

-Ellen J. MacKenzie is a renowned researcher on improving trauma care systems and policy, and served as the 11th dean of the Johns Hopkins Bloomberg School of Public Health from 2017-2025.
+Ellen J. MacKenzie is an American researcher and former dean of the Johns Hopkins Bloomberg School of Public Health.
 She is an expert in trauma care and health policy and management, and an elected fellow of the National Academy of Medicine.

 Education

 MacKenzie received her bachelor's degree in 1972 from Rutgers University.
 She earned a master's degree in 1975 and a PhD in 1979, both from the Johns Hopkins Bloomberg School of Public Health.

 Career

 MacKenzie joined the Bloomberg School faculty in 1979.
 She was made a full professor in 1991.
 In 2005, she was named the Fred and Julie Soper Professor and Chair of the Department of Health Policy and Management.
 She was made a Bloomberg Distinguished Professor in 2017.

 In 1994, she was appointed the director of the Johns Hopkins Center for Injury Research and Policy, and she held this position until 2005.
 From 1996 to 2000, she was the senior associate dean for academic affairs at the Bloomberg School.
 MacKenzie has been dean of the Johns Hopkins Bloomberg School of Public Health since October 2017.
 The school has 1,400 faculty members and more than 2,200 students.
 She is the first woman to hold this position.

 She founded and leads the Major Extremity Trauma Research Consortium, which has more than 50 trauma centers as members.
 MacKenzie served as the president of the Association for the Advancement of Automotive Medicine in 1993 and the American Trauma Society in 2005.

 The Centers for Disease Control and Prevention named her in 2012 as one of "20 leaders and visionaries who have made a transformative effect on the field of violence and injury prevention".
 She was elected as a fellow of the National Academy of Medicine in 2018.
 She is an author of more than 240 scientific publications and her research has been cited in scholarly works 18,500 times.